Discover Switzerland’s economy, main imported & exported goods and the successful Swiss industries to sell to.

-Machinery, Electrical and Metal Industry
+Machinery, Electrical, and Metal Industry

-This sector is the Switzerland’s biggest industrial employer (317,000 people) and its 13,803 companies generates nearly 64 billion USD revenues.
+This sector is Switzerland’s biggest industrial employer (317,000 people) and its 13,803 companies generate nearly 64 billion USD revenues.
 Almost 80% of the sector’s products are exported, around 60% in the EU.
 This industry requires many imports in raw materials, machining and ICT technologies to sustain its growth.
 A program called Industry 2025 initiative has been launched to increase an Industry 4.0 vision and to help Swiss companies digitalizing their businesses in order to create more growth in this sector.

 Sub-sectors (Source: Swiss Federal Customs Administration, 2017; Swissmem, Panorama 2017):